Mumsnet and Mr Mueller*

 Andreas Mueller's defence in the tribunal, as outlined on the crowdfunding page, was that his statements of "gender critical" belief on work intranet forums and social media (which were sometimes very heated, as when he called a trans-supportive MP a "cancer" on the Labour Party) could not possibly have constituted harassment of his transgender colleagues.

 At the same time he was making this defence, Andreas Mueller was taking a very different line in his dealings with me.
-He has demanded negative consequences for me on the grounds that my FoI requests and statements in support of trans people constitute harassment of the SEEN Network and/or "gender critical" people in general, as well as bullying of him personally.
+He demanded that my employer punish me on the grounds that my FoI requests and statements in support of trans people constituted harassment of the SEEN Network and/or "gender critical" people in general, as well as bullying of him personally.

 Andreas Mueller has also accused me of being involved in various conspiracies against him and/or the SEEN Network, and has made lengthy, detailed and extremely distressing false claims about my character and motives, despite the fact that we have never met or communicated directly.